Site hosted by Angelfire.com: Build your free website today!

 CHEESE BALL OR CHEESE LOG

 Place two softened 8 oz. bricks of Philadelphia Cream Cheese in a bowl.
 Add 1 cup finely grated mozzarella cheese, 1 tsp. garlic powder, 1 tsp. onion powder, 1 Tbsp. dillweed, and 1/2 cup each of finely diced red and green bell peppers.
 Mix well.
-Form mixture into a ball or a log and wrap it in a sheet of long plastic wrap.
-You can use the plastic wrap to help mold the ball or log into the proper shape.
+Form mixture into a ball or a log shape, and wrap it in a sheet of long plastic wrap.
+You can use the plastic wrap to help shape the ball or log into the proper shape.
 Refrigerate it in the plastic wrap overnight.
 It is then ready to serve with round or club crackers and a jar of Braswell's Hot Pepper Jelly to go on top.
-If you want, you can roll the ball or log in any crushed nuts, but that is your option.
+If you want, you can roll the ball or log in any crushed nuts you prefer, but that is your option.
 Absolutely delicious, and makes a great gift idea.
-Everyone loves this and it's really quick and easy to make.
+Everyone loves this, and it's really quick and easy to make.

 QUICK AND EASY HOT PEPPER JELLY

-Use a jar of purchased apple jelly, and add 1 tsp. cayenne pepper, mixing well.
+Use a jar of purchased apple jelly, and add 1 tsp. cayenne pepper flakes, mixing well.
 You can add more or less cayenne to suit how hot you want to make the jelly.
-If you like, you can also add some red pepper flakes, which will make the pepper jelly even hotter over a period of hours.
+If you like, you can also add some red cayenne pepper powder, which will make the pepper jelly even hotter over a period of hours.
 For red or green color, just add a few drops of food coloring gel to it and mix well.
-You can also add some finely minced red or green bell peppers if you like.
-Braswell makes a red and a green pepper jelly that you can purchase online at Amazon.com or Walmart.com.
-CHEESE TRUFFLES
+You can also add some finely minced red or green bell peppers or jalapeno peppers, if you like.

 16 oz.
 Cream Cheese, softened